joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/30/health/hpv-vaccine-rfk.html

 **Is now the time to buy Auburn or Duke to win the national championship?**\
 `Duke and Auburn are favorites to come out on top of March Madness.
-When's the best time to wager that they'll win it all? `\
+Is now the best time to wager on them to win it all? `\
 https://nytimes.com/athletic/6099921/2025/01/30/auburn-duke-national-championship-march-madness-2025-odds/

 **Wolfgang Zwiener, Waiter Who Built a Steakhouse Empire, Dies at 85**\